Matt Hughes' Lawsuit: A Legal And Human Perspective

 What Are Some Other Similarities Between Matt Hughes & King Alexander?

 Educated as to what a man should be, the child who became King Alexander understood what others thought of his father as a testosterone-filled male.
 I can visibly see in my mind's eye what it took for such a driven, Alpha male like Phillip II to have to go on campaigns to secure a future for his offspring, the future king.
 But in his mind, Alexander made certain that he [Alexander], would become in his mind, what his father never was to him.
-If you are so inept as to not know what Alexander became, and what his legacy was, then you will never make a connection between Phillip and Matt Hughes.
+If you are so inept as not to know what Alexander became and his legacy, you will never make a connection between Phillip and Matt Hughes.

 But I sure do.
 I see Matt as a guy who clearly had an example from a driven man (dad, coaches, etc.) guiding him into victory as a man.
 And whether it was his coach or his father, martial arts, as with the great king, led to Alexander's victory.